AgentEnder/code-rub/packages/azure-devops/README.md

 # @code-rub/azure-devops

-This plugin adds support for creating issues on jira.
+This plugin adds support for creating work items on azure devops.
 For an example configuration, run `npx code-rub init --preset azure-devops`